Ram Janmabhoomi: Other places

-Archaeological Survey of India Site
+Archaeological Survey of India

 First Excavation

-A team of Archeological Survey of India in the leadership and B. B. Lal conducted a survey of the land in 1976–77.
+A team from the Archaeological Survey of India under B. B. Lal conducted a survey of the land in 1976–77.
 They found 12 pillars of the mosque that were made from the remains of a Hindu temple.
-The base of Pillars had Purna Kalasha which was 'ghada' (water pitcher) from which foliage would be coming out.
-These symbols were found in almost all the temples of 12th and 13th Century.
-For Hindus, it is one of the eight auspicious symbol of prosperity also known as Ashtamangala Chinha.
+The base of the pillars had a Purna Kalasha which was a 'ghada' (water pitcher) from which foliage would be coming out.
+These symbols were found in almost all the temples of the 12th and 13th Century.
+For Hindus, it is one of the eight auspicious symbols of prosperity also known as Ashtamangala Chinha.
 The excavation team found many terracotta sculptures that depicted human beings and animals, a characteristic of a temple, not a mosque.

 Second excavation

 In 2003, A 50 plus member team of Archeological Survey of India did the second excavation.
 They found over 50 pillars, hinting that below the mosque stood a Hindu temple that could be dated back to the 12th Century AD.